-Monospot test is a form of the heterophile antibody test which is used for the rapid screening of infectious mononucleosis (mono).
+The monospot test, also known as the Paul-Bunnell test, is a form of the heterophile antibody test used to rapidly screen infectious mononucleosis (mono).
 Epstein–Barr virus (EBV) causes the disease infectious mononucleosis.
-Blood, serum or plasma is taken and is looked for the presence of heterophil antibodies.
+Blood, serum, or plasma is taken and is looked for the presence of heterophile antibodies.

-When a person is infected with Epstein-Barr virus (EBV), immune system makes antibodies to fight this infection which is detected in the blood using this test.
-Monospot testing can usually detect antibodies 2 to 9 weeks after a person is infected.
+When a person is infected with Epstein-Barr virus (EBV), the immune system makes antibodies to fight this infection which is detected in the blood using this test.
+Monospot testing can usually detect antibodies two to nine weeks after infection.

-Paul and Bunnell1 were the first scientists which suggested use of hemagglutination of sheep RBC as a method of detecting heterophile antibodies associated with infectious mononucleosis.
+Paul and Bunnell were the first scientists who suggested hemagglutination of sheep RBC to detect heterophile antibodies associated with infectious mononucleosis.

-Serum/Plasma: Serum or plasma may be used with the Monospot Test, provided whole blood is collected by an acceptable medical technique.
+Serum/Plasma: Serum or plasma may be used with the monospot test, provided an acceptable medical technique collects whole blood.
 Avoid using grossly hemolyzed sera.
-Serum should be clear and free of bacterial contamination.
-Specimens can be stored at 2 to 8°C for 24 h.
+The serum should be clear and free of bacterial contamination.
+Specimens can be stored at 2 to 8°C for 24 hours.
 For prolonged storage, specimens should be frozen (-20°C).

 - Normal (negative): The blood sample does not form clumps (no heterophil antibodies are detected).